SubjectsSubjects(version: 978)

 Annotation -

-Introductory course of econometrics focusing on cross-sectional data analysis within the Ordinary Least Squares framework.
+An introductory course in econometrics focusing on cross-sectional data analysis within the Ordinary Least Squares framework.

 Aim of the course -